rmscode/binary-garden/docs/cloud/microsoft-365/exchange-online/hybrid-deployment.md

     It is my understanding that there is no need to change the MX records at this point.
 In fact, the consensus seems to be that the switch shouldn't happen until most/all of your mailboxes have been migrated ([Office365Concepts](https://practical365.com/mx-records-for-exchange-hybrid-deployments/)...I've seen the same mentioned on Reddit plenty as well).

     For the autodiscover URL DNS record, as long as there are resources on-premises, it should continue to point to the on-premises Exchange servers.
-[Jaap Wesselius](https://jaapwesselius.com/2015/11/04/autodiscover-in-a-hybrid-scenario/) and [Al Tajran](https://www.alitajran.com/autodiscover-url-exchange-hybrid/) have both written articles about this.
+[Jaap Wesselius](https://jaapwesselius.com/2015/11/04/autodiscover-in-a-hybrid-scenario/) and [Ali Tajran](https://www.alitajran.com/autodiscover-url-exchange-hybrid/) have both written articles about this.

 ### Post-check